mattwach/pico_sharpmem_display/README.md

 cd examples/midlevel/hello_world
 make -j
 ```

+> You can also build and run this from Windows or Mac as the build is
+> just using the standard PI Pico CMake infrastructure.
+Refer to official
+> documentation for more details on how to set it up

 If all goes to plan, you will now have a `sharpdisp_hello_world.uf2` file
 that you can load onto the pico.
 You can use the USB drive method or